JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Methodology

 \subsection{Benchmark usability}

-To improve usability, we provide a unified execution environment for all notebooks in JunoBench.
-We built a Docker image based on the official Kaggle notebook platform~\cite{kaggle2022dockerrepo}, and then extended it with additional dependencies required by the notebooks.
-This environment ensures all cases can be reproduced consistently with a one-time setup.
+To enable reliable execution of ML notebook crashes, JunoBench provides a unified execution environment packaged as a Docker image.
+Notebook reproducibility is often sensitive to dependencies and library interactions~\cite{pimentelLargeScaleStudyQuality2019}.
+Providing a unified environment therefore ensures that crashes can be reproduced consistently across all benchmark cases and evaluated under comparable conditions.

+Our Docker image is built on top of the official Kaggle CPU Docker image from the Kaggle repository~\cite{kaggle2022dockerrepo}, reflecting a realistic ML development setting.
+We extend this base image with all dependencies required to execute JunoBench notebooks, as specified in \texttt{requirements.txt} in the JunoBench repository~\cite{junobenchrepo}.
+To ensure long-term reproducibility independent of upstream image availability, we archive the fully built JunoBench Docker image and provide image digests and build details in the project repository~\cite{wang2025code}.

+This one-time setup enables consistent execution across all benchmark cases while reducing per-case configuration overhead.
+To support extensibility, we also provide build artifacts (e.g., Dockerfile, dependency specifications, and documentation) that allow researchers to customize or reconstruct environments when needed.

-Furthermore, we offer an execution-level~\cite{zhuBugsBenchmarksComprehensive2025a} benchmark interface.
-It is a CLI tool that automatically runs the buggy or fixed version of each notebook in the reproduced cell execution order, and confirms whether the buggy version crashes as expected, while the fixed version executes successfully.
+We additionally provide an execution-level interface inspired by a prior study~\cite{zhuBugsBenchmarksComprehensive2025a}, implemented as a command-line tool.
+It automatically runs both reproduced and fixed versions with provided cell execution order, and verifies that the reproduced version crashes while the fixed version executes successfully.
+This interface enables users to reproduce and validate all benchmark cases with a single command.